YKhanna2003/Scalable_Backend_for_Satellite_Imagery/Parallel_Processing_Aerial/README.md

 # Satellite-Image-Retrieval
 ## Problem and Solution:
 For having meaningful algorithms run on satellite dataset we need to divide the dataset into small bounding boxes on which the data analysis can be done.
-Each Bounding Box is sub-divided into several boxes with two consecutive boxes having a
+Each Bounding Box is sub-divided into several boxes with two consecutive boxes having the following parameters:

-**Latitude Difference:- ** 0.00197
+Latitude Difference:- 0.00197
-**Longitude Difference:- ** 0.00607
+Longitude Difference:- 0.00607

 -**Input:** Upper Left (Lon1,Lat1), Bottom Right (Lon2,Lat2)